saikiranreddy2710/Verus-IronRSL/README.md

 Service layer (abstract spec) – ✅ Already provided

-Protocol layer (refined distributed protocol spec) – 🧩 Partially implemented
+Protocol layer (refined distributed protocol spec) – 🧩 Partially provided

-Implementation layer (concrete executable code) – 🧩 Partially implemented
+Implementation layer (concrete executable code) – 🧩 Partially provided

 You will complete the missing components in the protocol and implementation layers.
 Specifically, you will implement and verify: